Our2020View/Our2020View.github.io/tankheaters.md

 Picture of UltraHeat packaging

 The pads arrived super quick from Ultraheat, but testing showed both of the pads were only making about 50% power.
 I reached out to UltraHeat, and they explained that the power would increase a bit after initial use - but they were not confident that the pads would meet the numbers they advertise - so they shipped two more pads to us as replacements.
-The two new pads were much better, and tested satisfactorily.
+The two new pads were much better, and tested satisfactorily - not the 62 Watts they advertise - but closer ...

 I cut a piece of cardboard to match the heat pad size, and started experimenting with potential locations for the new pads.
-I quickly realized that there was enough room on the black tank for two of these, and possibly room on the grey tank, if I got creative.
+I quickly realized that there was enough room on the black tank for two of these pads, and possibly room on the grey tank for two pads, if I got creative.
 Why not use the first two (low power) pads as well, in an attempt to get closer to the power rating that Winnebago claims their factory pads produce?

+Here is a picture of a low power and a high power pad mounted to the black tank:

+Picture of two pads on the black tank.

+I installed a good pad and a low power pad on each tank, wired them up, and then to make absolutely sure these things were going to work for the next winter - I came u